MARINE SCIENCE DAY

 -

-Past presentations have included workshops from Project Oceanology, Mystic Aquarium, UCONN Avery Point professors and graduate students, the Connecticut National Estuary Research Reserve (NERR), and Sea Grant.
+Workshops may feature Project Oceanology, Mystic Aquarium, UConn Avery Point faculty and graduate students, the Connecticut National Estuary Research Reserve (NERR), and CT Sea Grant.